 Nonstop Flights to the United States

 If you have a direct flight to the United States, you will simply complete the immigration process with your passport and boarding passes, pick up your baggage at the baggage claim upon arrival and then pass through the US Customs inspection.
 There is no need to do anything else.
+Usually, by the time you get through the long lines of the passport check area, your bags will be awaiting you in the baggage claim area.

 Flights to the United States with at Least One Domestic Connection